Skip to content

 Spider Life Cycle

-The eggs are laid by the female in a silk sac called an egg sac or cocoon.
+The female lays the eggs in a silk sac called an egg sac or cocoon.
 The eggs hatch into six-legged larvae (they do not have eight legs like adults).

 The larvae grow for about one week and then undergo a final molt that produces another set of six legs followed by an exoskeleton that hardens.

 This is the end of the larval stage or spiderling stage.
-In preparation for this stage, the spider has been eating and storing energy so it can now grow its organs and muscles, and spinnerets.
+In preparation for this stage, the spider has been eating and storing energy to grow its organs, muscles, and spinnerets.

-As soon as it molts from larva to spiderling, it will be able to produce silk at a spinning organ located on the rear portion of its body known as spinnerets.
+As soon as it molts from larva to spiderling, it can produce silk at a spinning organ on the rear portion of its body known as spinnerets.

 What Do Spiders Eat?

-Spiders are arachnids, a type of invertebrate that can be found on every continent except Antarctica.
-Some people are surprised to learn that there are only two types of spiders that live in North America: the black widow and the brown recluse.
+Spiders are arachnids, an invertebrates found on every continent except Antarctica.
+Some people are surprised to learn that only two types of spiders live in North America: the black widow and the brown recluse.

 The most distinguishing physical feature between these two types is the shape of their bodies.

 Black widows have an hourglass-shaped marking on their bellies, while brown recluses have a violin-shaped marking on their backs.
-Spiders eat insects and other small invertebrates, such as snails, worms, and even mice!
+Spiders eat insects and other small invertebrates like snails, worms, and mice!Ā

 They use silk from their spinnerets to trap or weave prey together with digestive enzymes and then liquefy the meat before sucking it up through a straw-like tube called a proboscis.

-They also drink water, often taking in more than they need so they don’t dry out during periods when they cannot access fresh water.
+They also drink water, often taking in more than they need so they don’t dry out when they cannot access fresh water.

 Classification of Spiders